mansam/fossbox/content/Blitzkev-magic-attacks-tackled.md

 Author: Blitzkev
 Tags: legacy, foss@rit
 Category: legacy
-Summary: I don't usually blog on Fridays, but I felt that finally finishing magic ...
+Summary: I don't usually blog on Fridays, but I felt that finally finishing magic attacks is blog-worthy.
+Next up is calculating enemy attacks, dealing the damage to both parties and random battle clean-up.
+Then the battle engine should be complete.
+Commits -> [http://bit.ly/aBVwd5](http://bit.ly/aBVwd5)   ...

 I don't usually blog on Fridays, but I felt that finally finishing magic attacks is blog-worthy.
 Next up is calculating enemy attacks, dealing the